 Unified Data Fabric

-Operational signals—inventory, transit status, carrier performance—must converge into a unified data plane.
+Operational signals like inventory, transit status, and carrier performance must converge into a unified data plane.
 Streaming ETL and real-time validation feed models and dashboards with accurate, current state.

 Streaming data feeds every decision layer.
 Telemetry from trucks, inventory sensors, and partner systems flows into real-time pipelines.
 These signals fuel predictive models and automated actions, enabling systems to respond faster than any manual process.